-- Each State Party shall ensure that, in administrative and judicial matters, investors and investments of another State Party are not subject to treatment which constitutes a fundamental denial of justice in criminal, civil and administrative adjudicative proceedings, an evident denial of due process in administrative and judicial proceedings, or manifest arbitrariness. - 2.
+- 1. Each State Party shall ensure that, in administrative and judicial matters, investors and investments of another State Party are not subject to treatment which constitutes a fundamental denial of justice in criminal, civil and administrative adjudicative proceedings, an evident denial of due process in administrative and judicial proceedings, a manifest arbitrariness, a discrimination based on gender, race or religious beliefs, or an abusive treatment, such as harassment, coercion, and duress. - 2.
 For greater certainty, Paragraph 1 shall not be interpreted as equivalent to fair and equitable treatment.